-The chart on the next page depicts the three primary cash incentive programs conducted during FY 2019.
+The chart on the next page depicts the two primary cash incentive programs conducted during FY 2020; one program was canceled due to COVID-19.
 It illustrates the retailer payments made and the related incremental sales impact of each program.
 Fluctuations in incremental sales when compared to prior years for individual programs may be attributed to revisions in the minimum sales goal to align closer to state average weekly sales.
 Sales goal minimums will continue to be evaluated for future programs and results monitored for any effect on revenue to the state.